Rokasbarasa1/Embedded-linux-course/readme.md

 ![alt text](image2.jpg)

-Please look at the "EOS Assignment 3 Report.pdf" for more details.
+# Please look at the "Assignment3/EOS Assignment 3 Report.pdf" for more details.

 ### Some compilation stuff bellow: